 Where to Shop Vintage in Los Angeles and What to Buy, According to a Vintage Curator

-Not a day goes by that I don’t think about vintage and antiques.
-My brain feels like it’s organized into compartments dedicated to different genres and categories within this colossal world of old, beautiful things.
-There’s the part on high alert for my business—always scanning for which collector’s pieces I want to buy for my store, what’s worth the investment, and how the value might grow in the future.
-Then there’s the personal section, dog-eared like a well-worn book, filled with the pieces I “need” to complete me—whether that’s an antique picture frame in the exact right size for my gallery wall, or a pair of vintage jeans that fit just a little better than the 20 pairs I already can’t let go of.
-And then there’s my favorite zone: the sparkling, blank canvas.
+Not a day goes by that I don't think about vintage and antiques.
+My brain feels like it's organized into compartments dedicated to different genres and categories within this colossal world of old, beautiful things.
+There's the part on high alert for my business—always scanning for which collector's pieces I want to buy for my store, what's worth the investment, and how the value might grow in the future.
+Then there's the personal section, dog-eared like a well-worn book and filled with the pieces I "need" to complete me, whether that's an antique picture frame in the exact right size for my gallery wall or a pair of vintage jeans that fit just a little better than the 20 pairs I already can't let go of.
+And then there's my favorite zone: the sparkling, blank canvas.
 This is where I give myself permission to wander shops with no intention at all, just waiting for clothes and tchotchkes to speak to me.

-I’ve always had an affinity for small businesses, partly for their individuality and partly for the charm that radiates from them.
-Growing up in Portland, Oregon, in the 90s left a romanticized imprint on me—an eternal nostalgia-shaped divot that will never be fully filled.
-My favorite pastime as a kid was going downtown to window shop.
-Each store had its own energy, with different smells, sounds, and textures.
-If I close my eyes, I’m back there again: velvet robes, antique jewelry, Edwardian nightgowns, handmade ceramics, all marinating in the scent of Nag Champa incense.
+I've always had an affinity for small businesses, partly for their individuality and partly for the charm that radiates from them.
+Growing up in Portland, Oregon, in the '90s left a romanticized imprint on me—an eternal nostalgia-shaped divot that will never be fully filled.
+My favorite pastime as a kid was going downtown to window-shop.
+Each store had its own energy with different smells, sounds, and textures.
+If I close my eyes, I'm back there again: velvet robes, antique jewelry, Edwardian nightgowns, handmade ceramics, all marinating in the scent of Nag Champa incense.
 My happy place has always been a small shop filled to the brim with stuff.

 Brynn Jones at her boutique, Aralda Vintage